DominikStyp/javascript-stuff/grease-monkey-scripts/facebook-hide-post/README.md

 - Go to **User Scripts** tab
 - Click **New script...**
 - Type **facebook** in name field, and hit **OK**
-- Copy **facebook-hide-post.js** contents and paste it into opened editor window <br>
+- Copy **facebook-hide-post.js** contents and paste it into opened editor window <br />
   (remember that *@name facebook* must be the same as it is in the name field)
-- Troubleshooting and further information here: <br>
+- Troubleshooting and further information here: <br />
   (http://wiki.greasespot.net/Main_Page)

 # How to use?